ipozdeev/it-skills-for-research/introduction.md

 to be discussed shortly.

 ### cloud storage
-Google Drive, Yandex.Disk and Dropbox are decent solutions here, together offeing about 40 Gb of free cloud storage space.
+`Google Drive`, Yandex.Disk and Dropbox are decent solutions here, together offeing about 40 Gb of free cloud storage space.

 ### collaboration
 to be discussed shortly.